VitaminB16/roh_tickets/README.md

 - [x] Add Firestore utils class to `cloud` module
 - [x] Move titles_colour.json from Storage into Firestore
 - [ ] Convert plotly.express to plotly.graph_objects in `graphics.py` for better control over the plot
- -->
+- [ ] Set up a dev GCP environment for testing new features before deploying to website -->